arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 {% include base_path %}

 ### what?
-The aim of this workshop is to understand some constructions in symplectic geometry that show a structure of cluster algebra.
+The aim of this workshop is to understand some constructions in symplectic geometry that carry cluster structures.
 An example is [the work of Vianna](https://arxiv.org/abs/1409.2850) on Lagrangian tori in CP^2 and its relation with Markov triples.

 The workshop is aimed at graduate students and senior scientists interested in the topic.
 There will be two minicourses and a couple of research talks.

-### when?
+### when and where?
-The workshop took place from **January 16th to 18th, 2023** at the [IWH Heidelberg](https://www.uni-heidelberg.de/einrichtungen/iwh/).
+The workshop took place at the [IWH Heidelberg](https://www.uni-heidelberg.de/einrichtungen/iwh/) from **16th to 18th January, 2023** .

 ### who?